defenseunicorns/pepr-zarf-agent/README.md

 - Create issues for bugs or feature requests
 - Create a new branch for each PR corresponding to issue number
 - Write unit tests to prove logic
-- Sign commits with a key and include a [descriptive commit message](./.github/workflows/pr.yaml)
+- Sign commits with a key and include a descriptive commit message.

 [TOP](#pepr-module)